Skip to Content

 Talk With Our Team About Your Estate Dispute

 You do not have to navigate a contested estate or probate dispute on your own.
-If you are uncertain about your rights, worried about how an executor is handling property, or facing pressure to sign paperwork you do not fully understand, speaking with an estate litigation lawyer can provide clarity.
+If you are uncertain about your rights, worried about how an executor is handling property, or facing pressure to sign paperwork you do not fully understand, speaking with our estate litigation lawyer can provide clarity.

-When you contact Burrows Law Group, we listen first.
 We then explain, in straightforward terms, what Texas law may allow in situations like yours and what paths you might consider.
 Whether you prefer to start with a phone call or schedule a meeting, our team is ready to discuss your concerns and help you decide on next steps that fit your goals and your family’s circumstances.

 To speak with our experienced Frisco estate litigation lawyers, call us at (972) 236-7798 or contact us online today.